Don Ray (basketball)

-Donald L. Ray (July 8, 1921 – November 23, 1998) was a National Basketball Association (NBA) player.
+Donald L. Ray (July 8, 1921 – November 23, 1998) was an American National Basketball Association (NBA) player.
 As a senior at Western Kentucky University, Ray was selected to the All-American second team by the Helms Foundation.
 Ray was drafted with the eleventh overall pick in the 1948 BAA Draft by the Philadelphia Warriors.
 He made his NBA debut in the 1949-50 NBA season for the Tri-Cities Blackhawks.
 In sixty-one games for the Blackhawks, Ray averaged 6.0 points and 1.0 assist per game.